katcipis/katcipis.github.io/_drafts/restless-restfull.md

 least for me) involves not just resources, but also the dispute on HTTP methods.
 More exactly the PUT method (also the PATCH one).

-For me trying to handle everything JUST with http methods seemed again like working just with databases, the API felt anemic, like I have so little logic that just changing fields on JSON documents is enough to solve all my problems.
+For me trying to handle everything JUST with HTTP methods seemed again like working just with databases, the API felt anemic, like I have so little logic that just changing fields on JSON documents is enough to solve all my problems.